rspace-os/chemistry/README.md

 When a search is performed, OpenBabel checks the chemistry file for any structure or substructure matches, and returns a list of ids for those matches.

+## Swagger
+Auto-generated swagger documentation is available at (by default) `http://localhost:8090/swagger-ui/index.html`